Technological University, Monywa

 The Technological University, Monywa (နည်းပညာတက္ကသိုလ် (မုံရွာ)) is located on a 48.209 acre campus in Minywa, Sagaing Division, in northwestern Myanmar.
 It was established in 1982 as Technological High School.
-In 1986 it became Government Technological Institute.
-In 1999 it was promoted to Government Technological College (GTC).
-In 2007 the GTC was upgraded to university status.
-Now "Technological University (Monywa)" offers both undergraduate and graduate programmes.
+In 1986 it was upgraded to Government Technological Institute, in 1999 to Government Technological College (GTC) and in 2007 to university status.
+The university offers both undergraduate and graduate programmes.

 History

-The Institute of Technology (Mumbai) was inaugurated as the Government Industrial High School on July 30, 1982.
+The Institute of Technology (Monywa) was inaugurated as the Government Industrial High School on July 30, 1982.
 It was opened on November 10, 1999, as well as to the Technical University on January 20, 2007.

 During the ongoing Myanmar civil war, the university was involved when protests in Monywa were met with a deadly police crackdown.